 1998 - 1950’s reds wing-half Keith Burkinshaw was put in temporary charge of Aberdeen after Roy Aitken was sacked.
 He was unbeaten in four games but returned to a Director of Football role in the New Year, when Paul Hegarty was appointed.

 1998 - Dean Saunders joined SL Benfica from Sheffield United for £500,000.
 He spent one season at the Estádio da Luz, bagging five goals in seventeen League outings, before returning to England to join Bradford City.

 1965 - Roger Hunt struck as England beat Spain 2-0 in a friendly in Madrid.

 2003 - Zak Whitbread featured as the USA Under-20’s reached the Quarter-finals of the World Championship Finals in the United Arab Emirates by defeating the Ivory Coast 2-0.
 On the same day, future red Javier Mascherano featured as Argentina beat Egypt 2-1 after extra time at the same stage of the competition.

-2006 - Academy youngster James Ellison made his debut for England Under-16’s, playing alongside clubmate Sean Highdale in their 2-1 defeat of Scotland to clinch the Victory Shield in Scunthorpe.
+2006 - Academy youngster James Ellison made his debut for England Under-16’s, playing alongside clubmate Sean Highdale in their 2-1 defeat of Scotland to clinch the Victory Shield in Sc***horpe.

 2010 – Reserves keeper Charles Itandje was released.
-The Frenchman signed from Racing Club de Lens in August 2007, and played seven largely unconvincing games in his first season, being released from his contract in December 2010.
+The Frenchman signed from Racing Club de Lens in August 2007, playing seven largely unconvincing games in his first season, being released from his contract in December 2010.